Aging of the Hands:

 Most of the swelling from the dermal filler will have resolved by 2-3 days after the procedure.
 There may be a small amount of swelling for even 2-4 weeks after the procedure.

 What if I get asymmetry at some time before the 2 week point?
 Do I call the doctor?

 No. No need to call the doctor.
 Sometimes asymmetry will occur because one side is more swollen or bruised.
 Usually it will right itself by the time of the review appointment.
 If it doesn’t, then it can be examined at the review appointment.
 There is no point in coming in early for treatment of asymmetry as there is often swelling associated and so the final result cannot be seen until at least 2 weeks.
 Treating asymmetry too early could lead to further asymmetry

 The answer to this is very individual and depends on the patient’s anatomy, metabolism, the dose, the placement, the product etc. Typically with our most commonly used dermal fillers: If the patient is happy with the results at 1 month (ie there has been adequate fill) they should be treated at 6 months, then at 6 months and then once yearly.
 If the patient is not satisfied with the results at 1 month (ie more dermal filler is required to obtain the results that they desire), then further dermal filler should be injected every 1-3 months until the desired appearance has been reached, and then the patient should have treatment at 6 months, then 6 months, then once yearly

 Cost of dermal filler in hands:

 Cost is per syringe.
-Cost can range from $1400 upwards
+Please see

 BEFORE AND AFTER PHOTOS DERMAL FILLERS HANDS